C4LSUTT/CS325_p5/325/p5/extrafiles/read.md

 3. Navigate to the project directory:

+4. ensure you have the urls you wish to use in `input.txt` (IT MUST BE FORMATTED THE EXACT SAME AS THE EXAMPLE ALREDY IN THE FOLDER)

-4. Run the main script `run.py` with a valid Reddit post URL as a command-line argument.
-Replace `https://www.reddit.com/r/movies/comments/155ag1m/official_discussion_oppenheimer_spoilers/
+5. Run the main script `run3.py` with input.txt as a command-line argument. (you may have to use `python 325\p5\\run3.py input.txt` as the command)

-5. The script will retrieve comments from the Reddit post and save them to the `Data/processed/` directory as a text file.
+6. The script will retrieve comments from the Reddit post and save them to the `Data/processed/` directory as a text file.

-6. get a valid Open AI API token and put it in the `run2.py` file.
+7. get a valid Open AI API token and put it in the `run4.py` file on line 6.
 Info on how to get an API token is in the Dependencies section.

-7. inside of `run2.py` replace the `file_path` and `output_file_path` variables on lines 31 and 34 with the full directory to your input and output file directories.

-8. run the `run2.py` script on the command line.
-NOTE: DUE TO LIMITATIONS ON THE REQUESTS PER MINUTE, IT WILL TAKE OVER 10 MINUTES TO ANALYZE THE 50 COMMENTS.
+8. run the `run2.py` script on the command line. (you may have to use `python 325\p5\\run4.py` as the command)

 9. The script will take your analyzed comments and ask the Devinci chatbot what the sentiment of each comment is, then save it to `sentiment_analysis.txt`